 support for all variants

-Goals come in all shape sizes.
+Goals come in all shapes and sizes.
 Our goal forms are a blank canvas with support for all variants under the hood.
 Here are the types we support:change goals

 you may want to specify that your target is the change as oppose to total